-Learn how to shoot a modern motion picture and tell stories in the most powerful way possible.
-Bill Dill, an ASC cinematographer and professor of film and media arts, introduces narrative filmmaking techniques.
+Learn how to shoot a motion picture and tell stories in the most powerful way possible.
+Explore narrative filmmaking techniques with ASC cinematographer and professor Bill Dill.

 (upbeat music) - Hi, I'm Bill Dill, ASC Cinematographer and welcome to my foundations course on narrative film cinematography.
 Combining my love for cinematography, and technical expertise, I'll take you through the basic concepts you'll need to create your own narrative film as a cinematographer.
 First, I'll touch on a brief history on the motion picture.
 I'll talk about the importance of pre-production planning and why this is necessary before you even think about touching a camera.